bijaymunda181/Linux-prep/linux-questions.md

 ## 🔥 Question 5: What is the difference between size and maxsize options in logrotate?
 ✅ Difference between size and maxsize in logrotate:

-size	Rotate the log only when the log file reaches that size.
+- size:-	Rotate the log only when the log file reaches that size.
 (Example: size 100M)

-maxsize	Rotate the log immediately if it grows larger than this size, even if the scheduled time (daily/weekly) has not arrived.
+- maxsize:-	Rotate the log immediately if it grows larger than this size, even if the scheduled time (daily/weekly) has not arrived.